 The Aldelo Express POS can be downloaded and used for free if you use Aldelo Pay Merchant Services, which charges you a set percentage of each sale you make using the software.
 However, this “free” version does include unlimited users and devices.

-If you don't want to use its merchant services, Aldelo will charge you $99 per month per device to use Aldelo Express.
+If you don't want to use Aldelo Pay merchant services, Aldelo will charge you $99 per month per device to use Aldelo Express.
 That's a pretty pricey starting point: For comparison, industry leaders like Touchbistro and Square start at $69/month and $60/month, respectively.
 Granted, one top POS, Lightspeed, also starts at $99/month, but it comes with more to recommend it.

 Don't take my word for it, though: If you're interested in seeing for yourself how well Aldelo compares to quotes from across the POS industry, you should check out Tech.co's comparison tool, which offers a fast way to collect custom quotes from the best POS vendors around.